xxiled-plastic-cat/app-service-quickstart-docker-images/nginx-fpm/php7.2.13/README.md

 - Must include  App Setting ```WEBSITES_ENABLE_APP_SERVICE_STORAGE``` = true  since we need files to be persisted.

 ## Change Log
+- **Version php7.2.13**
+  1. Upgrade version of php to 7.2.13.
+  2. Upgrade phpmyadmin to 4.8.4.
+  3. Keep watching php-fpm by supervisor.
+  4. Log rotate isn't working well with AZURE, disable it if deploy to azure.
 - **Version php7.2.12**
   1. Upgrade version of alpine to 3.8.
   2. Upgrade version of php to 7.2.12.